 These marshmallows are truly outstanding.
 I love the Middle Eastern-inspired flavor profile using some of my absolute favorite ingredients.
 ‘Tis the season to make treats to share with your neighbors and friends.
 Most people make cookies or even fudge, but if you’re looking for a really unique contribution to your holiday table, these gorgeous marshmallows are perfect!

 Honeyed Cardamom Marshmallows with Pistachios

-Increase the mixer speed to medium-high and gradually pour the gelatin mixture down the inside of the bowl in a thin, steady stream.
+- Increase the mixer speed to medium-high and gradually pour the gelatin mixture down the inside of the bowl in a thin, steady stream.
 Add the hot sugar syrup in the same manner.
-Increase the speed to high and whisk until the mixture is very thick and holds its shape, about 10 to 12 minutes, depending on your mixer.
+Increase the speed to high and continue whisking until the mixture is thick.
+Add the cardamom and whisk until the mixture is very thick and holds its shape, about 10 to 12 minutes, depending on your mixer.
 The outside of the bowl should almost be at room temperature.